Tekateka/bikesharing/README.md

    ![](TripsUser.png)

-This map is the User trips by gender be weekday.
+This map is the user trips by gender be weekday.
 Subscribers are mostly males, and the customer users use bike during weekends.

    ![](AugustHours.png)